Reggia di Venaria

 You'll find additional information in the stores located in the Carriage Court, where descriptions of the restoration techniques, the history and theory of restoration, and the experimental materials developed and used for this project are available.

 Once a confirmation code has been assigned to your reservation, we can refund the cost minus a service fee (reservation fee and online booking fee) for cancellations up to 3 business days before the event.
-Cancellations less than one week before your booked event and no-shows are not refundable.
+Cancellations less than 3 days before your booked event and no-shows are not refundable.